 The Barbican is one of London’s best cultural venues – set in a series of striking Brutalist buildings near Smithfield.
-For the most part though, you need to pay to make the most of the cool programme of theatres, films and concerts on offer.
+For the most part, though, you need to pay to make the most of the cool programme of theatres, films and concerts on offer.

 How about a gorgeous conservatory packed with all manner of tropical plants, cacti and flowers tucked away on the third floor of the building?

-I think we can agree that as secrets go, it’s a pretty good one.
+As far as secrets go, it’s a pretty good one.
 Simply check the schedule of opening (it used to only open on Sundays but now it opens every day – booking required) and get yourself down there pronto.